zpaolo11x/Arcadeflow/README.md

 - 'Export to gamelist xml' : You can export your romlist in the XML format used by EmulationStation
 - 'Enable all games collections' : If enabled, Arcadeflow will create All Games compilations
 - 'Update all games collections' : Force the update of all games collections, use when you remove displays
+- '❗ Enable game hiding ❗' : Enable or disable the options to hide games using tags menu
 - 'Enable rom delete' : Enable or disable the options to delete a rom

 SEARCH & FILTERS